Top SAST Tools for 2026

 6. Mend

-Mend SAST is part of Mend.io’s AI-native AppSec platform, offering static analysis with a dual-phase approach: a fast scan integrated into AI code generation engines and a deeper scan at the repository or CI pipeline level.
-It supports 25+ languages and links findings with policy enforcement, software supply chain insights, and AI component risk.
-Ideal for teams that need a centralized AppSec platform with strong prioritization and remediation.
+Overview: Mend SAST is part of Mend.io’s AI-native AppSec platform, offering a dual-phase scanning approach: a fast scan integrated into AI code generation engines for real-time feedback, and a deeper repository-level or CI pipeline scan for comprehensive coverage.
+It supports over 25 programming languages and correlates SAST findings with SCA, DAST, IaC, and AI component risk data in a unified dashboard, making it a strong option for mid-to-large organizations seeking a centralized AppSec platform.

 Key Features:

-Unified Risk View → Correlates SAST, SCA, DAST, and AI security findings.
+• Unified risk view correlating SAST, SCA, DAST, IaC, and AI security findings

 Cons: